laut-ag/friday/README.md

 #.removeLogger(loggerName)
 #.removeAllLoggers()
 ```
 These are the RFC logger levels.
 They pass the message and any data set on the facade to the underlying loggers.
-Each logger should I have a mapping of the RFC levels to the appropriate methods/levels exposed by that particular level.
+Each logger should have a mapping of the RFC levels to the appropriate methods/levels exposed by that particular level.
 If you use one of these methods, any level set by `.level(level)` will/may be overwritten.
 ```
 #.emergency(message)
 #.alert(message)